Kent Smith, Ph.D.

 Associate Dean for the Office for the Advancement of American Indians in Medicine and Science

 Professor of Anatomy

-In Utah, I am conducting field studies in the Wasatch Plateau of recent and Quaternary age montane mammals.
-The main goals of this project are to pursue investigations of immigration and extinction events on high-altitude refugia.
+My research efforts in Oklahoma include long-term, field oriented studies to improve our knowledge of the natural history and biogreography of late Cenozoic and recent mammals.
+In Utah, I am conducting field studies on the Wasatch Plateau to survey and collect Quaternary-age mammals.
+The primary goal of this project is to study immigration and extinction events on high-altitude refugia.

 I co-founded the Native Explorers Foundation with Mr. Reggie Whitten of the Whitten Burrage Law Firm.
 Native Explorers is a non-profit organization based in Oklahoma City, Oklahoma, which develops and supports educational programs and partnerships that promote increasing the number of Native Americans in science and medicine.
 Jeff Hargrave, J.D. is the Executive Director of the Native Explorers.

 The Native Explorers program at OSU-Center for Health Sciences is designed around the disciplines of anatomy and vertebrate paleontology to provide an array of hands-on, out of the classroom activities that introduce Native people to science and promote traditional ways and culture.
 General themes include climate change, evolution, comparative osteology, stratigraphy, mapping, healthful lifestyles, and Native culture.
 This educational program is focused on Natives 18 years of age and older, who are interested in higher education.